Adventures in Dinosaur City

-Adventures in Dinosaur City (known as Dinosaurs: The Movie in the United Kingdom) is a 1991 American science fiction children's film directed by Brett Thompson.
-The film stars Omri Katz, Shawn Hoffman, Tiffanie Poston, Rob Sherwood, Patrick Labyorteaux, and David Jolliffe.
+Adventures in Dinosaur City (known as Dinosaurs: The Movie in the United Kingdom) is a 1991 American science fiction children's film directed by Brett Thompson and starring Omri Katz, Shawn Hoffman, Tiffanie Poston, Rob Sherwood, Patrick Labyorteaux, and David Jolliffe.

 Plot

 Three teenage friends, named Timmy, Mick, and Jamie, enjoy watching an animated TV series called Dino Saurs, which features anthropomorphic dinosaurs and cavepeople.
-Wanting to watch a VHS tape of the cartoon on a better screen, Timmy, the youngest of the three, suggests that they try watching it on the big TV screen in his parents' laboratory.
+Wanting to watch the cartoon on a better screen, Timmy, the youngest of the three, suggests that they try watching it on the big TV screen in his parents' laboratory.
 However, this screen is part of an experimental device designed to open a portal to another dimension.
 After they put the videotape into the device and turn it on, a vortex sucks the three into the screen, and into the universe in which the show takes place.

 They find that they are in a building in Saur City and come across Forry, a Rhamphorhynchus who lost his ability to fly.
 Shortly afterward, a group of cavepeople called the Rockies enter the building.
 They work for an Allosaurus named Mr. Big, a dictator who oppresses the residents of Saur City.
 The Rockies steal a fuse that is part of a cooling system for lava tanks.
 Without the fuse, the tanks will melt and the lava will destroy Saur City.
 Additionally, the kids think that they need the fuse in order to reopen the portal to their world and return home.

 Although reluctant, Forry's knowledge of his world proves useful as he guides the three through a dinosaur graveyard and onward to Tar Town.
-Once there, they enter a bar and find a Tyrannosaurus named Rex and a Protoceratops named Tops.
+Once there, they enter a bar and find a Tyrannosaurus named Rex and a Triceratops named Tops.
 The kids expect them to help, since they are the main heroes of the cartoon show.
 Initially refusing to help, the two change their minds after the kids help them fight off the Rockies.